1024mb/fdroid_metadata_generator/README.md

 This program:

-* Needs to know where the metadata is located, it can infer this if you provide either the metadata or repo path.
+* Needs to know where the metadata is located, it can infer this if you provide either the metadata, repo or unsigned path.
 * Depends on a data file, explained below.
 * Needs a language to be provided.
 * Requires AAPT and AAPT2.

-By default no data will be overwritten except for empty/dummy values.
+By default no data will be overwritten except for empty or dummy values.

+You can:

+- Force overwrite all existing data (metadata, icons and screenshots) with `--force-all`.
+- Force overwrite existing metadata with `--force-metadata`.
+- Force overwrite only the version values in the YML files with `--force-version`.
+- Force overwrite all the icons with `--force-icons`.
+- Force overwrite the screenshots with `--force-screenshots`.
+- Force use English application names with `--use-eng-name`.
+- Rename files to F-Droids default naming with `--rename-files` and skip renaming if file already exists with `--skip-if-exists`.
+- Recompile APK files with CRC errors with `--recompile-bad-apk`.
+(This requires `--apktool-path`)

-You can force overwriting all existing data (metadata, icons and screenshots) with `-fa`/`--force-all`, overwrite existing metadata with `-f/--force`, overwrite only the version numbers in the YML files with `-fv/--force-version`, overwrite the icons with `-fi`/`--force-icons` or overwrite the screenshots with `-fs`/`--foce-screenshots`.
-If `-fs`/`--foce-screenshots`/`-fa`/`--force-all` is used and screenshots already exist they will be moved to a backup directory in `/repo/backup`.
+If `--force-screenshots`/`--force-all` is used and screenshots already exist they will be moved to a backup directory in `/repo/backup`, the backup directory will be emptied before this move operation.
 The deletion of the backup files is up to the user (you).

 If the provided paths for the corresponding option don't end with `metadata`, `repo` or `unsigned` the program will terminate.

-If `-m`/`--metadata-dir` is provided only the YML files present in the `/metadata` directory will be processed, if there are APK files in the `/repo` directory that don't have a YML file they will not be created.
+If `--metadata-dir` is provided only the YML files present in the `/metadata` directory will be processed, if there are APK files in the `/repo` directory that don't have a YML file they will not be created.

-If `-r`/`--repo-dir` is provided only the APK files present in the `/repo` directory will be processed, if there are YML files in the `/metadata` directory that don't have an existing APK file they wont be processed.
+If `--repo-dir` is provided only the APK files present in the `/repo` directory will be processed, if there are YML files in the `/metadata` directory that don't have an existing APK file they will not be processed.

-If `-u`/`--unsigned-dir` is provided only the APK files present in the `/unsigned` directory will be processed, APK files in the `repo` directory and YML files in the `metadata` directory that don't match any APK in the `unsigned` directory wont be processed.
+If `--unsigned-dir` is provided only the APK files present in the `/unsigned` directory will be processed, APK files in the `repo` directory and YML files in the `metadata` directory that don't match any APK in the `unsigned` directory will not be processed.

-By default only the icons will be downloaded from the stores, if you want to also get the screenshots `-dls`/`--download-screenshots` must be used, they will be stored in `/repo/<package-id>/en-US/phoneScreenshots` regardless of the language used because that's the locale F-Droid defaults to.
+By default, only the icons will be downloaded from the stores, if you want to also get the screenshots `--download-screenshots` must be used, they will be stored in `/repo/<package-id>/en-US/phoneScreenshots` regardless of the language used because that's the locale F-Droid defaults to.

-APKS files can be converted to APK with [ApkEditor][4] by using `-ca`/`--convert-apks`, if APKS conversion is enabled then the program will require:
+APKS files can be converted to APK with [ApkEditor][4] by using `--convert-apks`, if APKS conversion is enabled then the program will require:

+- Path to the ApkEditor.jar file: To convert the APKS file to APK.
+This is the program that does all the work.
+  Use `--apk-editor-path` to provide the path.

+If `--sign-apk` is specified:

 - Certificate file path: To sign the resulting APK file.
-Use `-cf`/`--certificate-file`.
+Use `--certificate-file`.
 - Key file path: To sign the resulting APK file.
-Use `-kf`/`--key-file`.
+Use `--key-file`.
 - Certificate password: Only if the certificate is encrypted.
-Use `-cpw`/`--certificate-password`.
-- Path to the ApkEditor.jar file: To convert the APKS file to APK.
-This is the program that does all the work.
-  Use `-aep`/`--apk-editor-path`.
+Use `--certificate-password`.
-- ApkSigner: It must be in your PATH or you can also specify the path with `-btp`/`--build-tools-path`.
+- ApkSigner: It must be in your PATH, or you can also specify the path with `--build-tools-path`.

-The anti-features are detected base on some keywords, is not perfect:
+The anti-features are detected based on some keywords, is not perfect:

 * `NonFreeAssets` is always assumed.
 * If no repo is found `UpstreamNonFree` is assumed.